kushaldas/lym/docs/startingcommands.rst

 rm command
 ----------

 *rm* command is used to remove a file, or directory.
-The -rf option is being *used to remove in a recursive way.
+The *-rf* option is being used to remove in a recursive way.
 But, always double check before you use *rm -rf* command, if you by mistake give this command in your home directory, or any other important directory, it will not ask to confirm, but it will delete everything there.
 *-f* stands for force, it will just delete everything.
-So, please be careful *and read twice before pressing enter key.
+So, please be careful *and read twice before pressing enter key*.

 ::